 - Eldritch Location: Possibly Transylberia.
 It is home to many supernatural creatures, such as Snowmanpires and Long Underwerewolves.
 It's where the Warriors found the Zombie Pumpkin Magisword.

 - Barren Faceland has a literal giant face, with the Warrior stating that if it were to awake it would cause disaster for Lyvsheria.

 - Empathic Weapon: Some magiswords appear to be sentient, even the ones that can't talk.
 In the vlog showing off the Excaliburger magisword, Prohyas notes that the magisword is making more burgers than normal and assumes that it's showing off for the camera.

 - End-of-Series Awareness: This lampshades in the final episode 'Let's Team Up Because We Aren't Bad Friends' has the Warriors' friends suddenly losing interest in the adventuring life and the siblings trying to find someone who they can still work with.
-Ultimately, they accept the nature of things and head back home as the sun sets.Prohyas: Aww gee whiz, is that a sunset?
+Ultimately, they accept the nature of things and head back home as the sun sets.Prohyas: Ah gee whiz, is that the sunset we're ridin' into?

 Prohyas: Welp, we had a good run.

 - Even Evil Has Standards: In "For the Love of Narwhal!"
 Pickle C. laughs at Vambre's attempts to attack him with the ineffective Darlin' Narwhal Magisword, but when Vambre yells at Narwhal for being useless and makes it cry he calls her out for it and gives her a pummeling.

 - Evil Counterpart: Nohyas to Prohyas.